-Assessment of Effects SA Objective Nature of the sustainability effect (positive/negative, short/medium/long term, cumulative, scale, reversibility, likelihood) vidence and Reference where available) Suggested Mitigation and Enhancement Measures policy may save and protect buildings which have outlived their original use.
+Assessment of Effects SA Objective , Evidence and Reference (where available) Suggested Mitigation and Enhancement Measures policy may save and protect buildings which have outlived their original use.
 13 To protect the character and quality of the landscape of Winchester District The comments above are also appropriate to the landscape and the same potential exists to undermine the quality of the landscape.
 Alternatively improvement of the buildings may enhance the landscape. + - 14 To secure high standards of design See comments under 12 above 15 Minimise local and global pollution See comments under 5 above.
 Local noise and light pollution may also occur with conversion to employment uses and give rise to potential for adverse impact. - Strict controls over traffic generation and noise and light pollution will be required to avoid any adverse impact.